centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 ### Configure or disable the firewall

-Add [firewall rules](../../administration/secure-platform.html#enable-firewalld) or disable the firewall by running the following commands:
+If your firewall is active, add [firewall rules](../../administration/secure-platform.html#enable-firewalld).
+You can also disable the firewall during installation by running the following commands:

 ```shell
 systemctl stop firewalld